adempiere/adempiere-ui-gateway/README.md

   - **docker-compose-storage.yml**
   - **docker-compose-vue.yml**: for vue minimal stack services
 - *start-all.sh*: shell script to automatically execute docker compose.
-  The persistent directory (database) and the backup directory are created when needed, the file *env_template* is copied to *.env* and docker compose is started.
+  The persistent directory (database) and the backup directory are created when needed, the file *env_template.env* is copied to *.env* and docker compose is started.
   The script must be called with the docker-compose flag **-d** + one of the following parameters [**auth**, **cache**, **develop**, **storage**, **vue**, **default**].
 It can also be called with the legacy flag  **-l** (this is only legacy and not intended to be continued).
   Depending on the parameters, Docker Compose is executed for the eventually assembled *docker-compose.yml* file.
 Here, some examples of how the parameters work:
     - **./start-all.sh -d auth**
-      The services combination for Auth will be assembled and copied to file *docker-compose.yml* by using the corresonding docker compose service files, and docker compose will be executed with the file *docker-compose.yml*.
+      The services combination for Auth will be assembled and copied to file *docker-compose.yml* by using the corresponding docker compose service files, and docker compose will be executed with the file *docker-compose.yml*.
     - **./start-all.sh -d vue**
-      The services combination for Vue will be assembled and copied to file *docker-compose.yml* by using the corresonding docker compose service files, and docker compose will be executed with the file *docker-compose.yml*.
+      The services combination for Vue will be assembled and copied to file *docker-compose.yml* by using the corresponding docker compose service files, and docker compose will be executed with the file *docker-compose.yml*.
     - **./start-all.sh -d cache**
-      The services combination for Cache will be assembled and copied to file *docker-compose.yml* by using the corresonding docker compose service files, and docker compose will be executed with the file *docker-compose.yml*.
+      The services combination for Cache will be assembled and copied to file *docker-compose.yml* by using the corresponding docker compose service files, and docker compose will be executed with the file *docker-compose.yml*.
     - **./start-all.sh** (without parameters)
       If the script is called without a flag, the 'standard' purpose will be taken and also no legacy assumed (i.e. the docker compose service files for "standard" will be used to assemble the file *docker-compose.yml*).
     - **./start-all.sh -d vue -l**
-      The file *docker-compose-vue.yml* will be copied to *docker-compose.yml*, and docker compose will be executed with this file.
+      (legacy behavior) The file *docker-compose-vue.yml* will be copied to *docker-compose.yml*, and docker compose will be executed with this file.
     - **./start-all.sh -d cache -l**
-      The file *docker-compose-cache.yml* will be copied to docker-compose.yml, and docker compose will be executed with this file.
+      (legacy behavior) The file *docker-compose-cache.yml* will be copied to docker-compose.yml, and docker compose will be executed with this file.

     In the end, the file **docker-compose.yml** will always exist, and docker compose will be executed with this file.
     The file **docker-compose.yml** will be used only for the duration of the docker compose cycle.
 It will be deleted when *stop-all.sh* is executed